-Costs: The cost of ocean carbon storage based on the cost of offshore pipelines, ships and energy costs is estimated at 6 to 31/tCO2 net injected ^[16].
+Costs: The cost of ocean carbon storage based on the cost of offshore pipelines, ships and energy costs is estimated at 6 to 31\$/tCO2 net injected [16].
 There is a high cost involved in minimizing leakage because as noted before, storage should be drilled at least 2700 meters below the sea floor.
-CO2 liquid is saturated and negatively buoyant at this depth, compared to sea water ^[17].
+CO2 liquid is saturated and negatively buoyant at this depth, compared to sea water [17].
 However, a comprehensive cost analysis is recommended and should be performed in detail.

-Storage under the seafloor: The drilling of CO_2 into the ocean floor results in an alteration of pressure and temperature that could cause the CO_2 to move towards the ocean surface ^[9].
-CO_2 leakage into the ocean from underground storage could cause a drop in the pH of the coast and the ocean locally with negative effects on nearby ecosystems.
-Continuous leakage, especially from multiple facilities, could lower the background pH of the ocean to absorb additional emissions.
-The outflow of CO_2 would cause a change and unequal distribution of pH, which could add to the current acidity of the ocean resulting in health and environmental consequences for marine life and plants.
-Leakage of CO_2 into the sea could cause respiratory stress and reproduction effects for marine life, is lethal for coastal fauna, and produces metabolic repression or torpor even at low CO_2 levels ^[17].
-Additionally, research is not yet clear regarding the CO_2 tolerance of coastal species and deep-sea species.
+Storage under the seafloor: The drilling of CO2 into the ocean floor results in an alteration of pressure and temperature that could cause the CO2 to move towards the ocean surface [9].
+CO2 leakage into the ocean from underground storage could cause a drop in the pH of the coast and the ocean locally with negative effects on nearby ecosystems.
+Continuous leakage, especially from multiple facilities, could lower the background pH of the ocean with cascading negative effects on ocean biodiversity and could even reduce the capacity of the ocean to absorb additional emissions.
+The outflow of CO2 would cause a change and unequal distribution of pH, which could add to the current acidity of the ocean resulting in health and environmental consequences for marine life and plants.
+Leakage of CO2 into the sea could cause respiratory stress and reproduction effects for marine life, is lethal for coastal fauna, and produces metabolic repression or torpor even at low CO2 levels [17].
+Additionally, research is not yet clear regarding the CO2 tolerance of coastal species and deep-sea species.

-Discharging CO2 in the ocean: Direct disposal of CO2 in the ocean would result in a surplus of phytoplankton growth which could uptake CO2 at a higher rate but could also result in an excess amount of phytoplankton disturbing the food chain and functioning of marine ecosystems ^[17].
+Discharging CO2 in the ocean: Direct disposal of CO2 in the ocean would result in a surplus of phytoplankton growth which could uptake CO2 at a higher rate but could also result in an excess amount of phytoplankton disturbing the food chain and functioning of marine ecosystems [17].
 Additionally, all of the consequences listed above would be amplified, meaning this option to store CO2 requires attention legally and environmentally as the process results in many unknown and known environmental destructions to the vital ocean and marine life.

-Ocean Rebound: The amount of CO_2 in the world is in a dynamic and constantly shifting equilibrium between the biosphere, ocean, and the atmosphere.
-This equilibrium is why the ocean absorbs a significant proportion of anthropogenic CO_2 emissions each year, reducing the amount remaining in the atmosphere ^[18].
+Ocean Rebound: The amount of CO2 in the world is in a dynamic and constantly shifting equilibrium between the biosphere, ocean, and the atmosphere.
+This equilibrium is why the ocean absorbs a significant proportion of anthropogenic CO2 emissions each year, reducing the amount remaining in the atmosphere [18].
 If DAC and other large-scale technologies are used to turn global emissions net-negative, then that equilibrium could also go into reverse.
-Thus, it is possible that the CO_2 removed using DAC or other mechanical negative emissions technologies at high enough scale could be offset by the ocean releasing CO_2 back into the atmosphere, reducing their supposed efficacy ^[11].
+Thus, it is possible that the CO2 removed using DAC or other mechanical negative emissions technologies at high enough scale could be offset by the ocean releasing CO2 back into the atmosphere, reducing their supposed efficacy [11].